IllinoisWCS/python-start/README.md

 Hopefully, what you learn here can be applied to your own classes and projects.
 We may even hold some sort of competition where you can test your skills :)

+# How to get started on EWS Machines
+This part is primarily for the ChicTech retreat where students will be using labs in the basement of Siebel to run through the tutorials.

+### Steps

+0. Download the zip file for this repository if you haven't done so already (ChicTech students should get this from a given link by the instructors.
+Unzip the file by double clicking and pressing the extract button in the top right and save it in the same folder that you downloaded it to.
+1. Open up terminal on the EWS machine.
+You can find it in the Applications menu in the top left when you log in under the Utilities sublist.
+2. Navigate to the folder were you downloaded the zip file.
+Most likely, it has ended up in your Downloads folder and you can access that by typing the following: `cd Downloads/python-start` and then pressing enter.
+Once you are inside the folder, you should see that the bottom line in your terminal should have changed to say `python-start`
+3. Inside this folder, type `./setup.sh` and it will start up the notebooks.
+4. This will open up a web browser where we will be doing all of our Python coding.
+5. You will find everything we are working on in the `/notebooks` folder.
+I would start with the first tutorial!
+6. When you are all done, make sure to save your work and press CTRL+C in the terminal and confirm that you want to close the notebook by typing `y` and pressing enter.
+7. If you want to open the notebook again, just type `./setup.sh` or you can type `jupyter notebook` when you are inside the folder

 ## How to get Python installed

 ### Mac/Linux